CodePushGo/website/src/content/blog/en/how-to-send-specific-version-to-users.md

 ## Solution

-To fix this, I crated the Channel system in Capgo.
+To fix this, I crated the Channel system in CodePushGo.

 `npx @capgo/cli@latest bundle upload -c production` will update to all users (if production channel is set to default)